rant-lang/reference/src/variables-types.md

 [type:<nothing>]  # empty
 ```

-## Boolean values
+## The `bool` type

 The two boolean values are represented by the keywords `true` and `false`.
 These keywords can still be used as fragments when not used alone, as their string representations are simply `"true"` and `"false"`;
-however, if they are passed on their own and need to be strings, you will need to put them in a string literal.
+however, if they are passed on their own and need to be strings, you will need to use a string literal.

 ## Type inference for expressions

 In order to resolve type ambiguities, Rant makes a few basic assumptions:

-#### Integers
+### Integers

 Any number token without a decimal place becomes an `int`.